 What No One Ever Tells You About AI

-You may not be a prompt engineer, but if you don’t need GPT to find companionship, create world peace, or hack an election, not to worry.
+You may not be a prompt engineer, but if you don’t need GPT to find companionship, create world peace, or hack an election, don’t worry.

 Here’s what you need to know that nobody tells you: